julie-berlin/pub-aie7-dynamic-leadgen/README.md

 - Question set + required flags + qualification rubric (provided by marketer)
 - Conversational UX patterns from high-converting chatbot scripts (could be used to fine-tune)
 - Optionally, pre-built industry-specific funnel templates to bootstrap marketers

+## Selected Brand Name: Varyq

+Domain name available and captures the essence of the idea.